 Mortimer & Whitehouse: Gone Fishing

-Off the back of the incredible Athletico Mince podcast, by Andy Dawson and Bob Mortimer, I've found a renewed appreciation for Bob Mortimer, so this TV show couldn't have come at a better time.
+Due to the incredible Athletico Mince podcast by Andy Dawson and Bob Mortimer, I found a renewed appreciation for Mortimer.
+As such this TV show couldn't have come at a better time.

 I'm not a fan of going to the cinema.
 I think it's a bad experience, so I don't go for anything except major, major releases which I care about not being spoiled.
 The MCU films are enjoyable, but they don't justify going to the cinema for, so I waited for the blu-ray release of Black Panther.

 It was fun, it was a well constructed film, but it didn't leave a particularly strong impression on me.
 Cool concepts and great cast.

 It's hard to describe this better than it has already been, it's a really great film highlighted by the great performances, in particular of the always brilliant Gary Oldman as Churchill.

 I admired the restraint of the film for the most part, with just one or two areas which I felt were dangerously close to causing significant damage to my opinion of the film.
 Exaggerated, unrealistic and pandering a bit too much to the myth and legend of Churchill.